 Task notification settings mirror notification settings for Topics, as described above.

 User Defaults for Forum and Team Notifications

 Email and Push Notifications

-Users who are not online and “available” (green) in Ryver, will be sent a push notification to their Ryver mobile app device.
-Additionally, they have offline email notifications turned on in Settings, they will receive and an email notification with a summary of the new content.
+Users who are not online and “available” (green) in Ryver will be sent a push notification to their Ryver mobile app device.
+Additionally, if they have “offline email notifications” turned on in Settings, they will receive and an email notification with a summary of the new content.

 Some Users desire to receive push notifications even if Ryver considers them “active”.

 To override notifications settings for individual Topics and Tasks within a specific Forum or Team, Users can choose to “subscribe” to the Topic or Task.